Chuck Staben: University of Idaho

 Working with the State Board of Education, Staben sought to expand the University of Idaho's participation in the WWAMI Regional Medical Education Program.
 The university received funding for 10 additional slots in the program in 2014 and 2015, with funding for five new positions for a total of 40 added by the Idaho legislature in spring 2016.
 WWAMI implemented a new 1.5 year basic sciences curriculum and now houses all 80 students in renovated and new facilities.
 In a state without its own public medical school, Staben called for bolstering all elements of the medical education pipeline – pre-medical education (including a new biomedical science undergraduate major), undergraduate medical education and residency opportunities.

 President Staben helped the university complete its successful “Inspiring Futures” fundraising campaign at $261M in 2015.

 The University of Idaho rejoined the Big Sky Conference in football in fall 2018.

 During Staben's tenure, the University of Idaho saw new program growth in areas such as computer science and online learning.

 On May 25, 2018, the Idaho State Board of Education announced that President Staben's contract would not be renewed beyond the 2018–2019 school year.
 Staben "will remain in the president role through June 2019."

+A 2020 story in the sports business website Sportico speculated that Staben's removal as president was partly due to his resistance to a board directive that the university reduce its annual athletics expenses by $1 million, which would bring expenses below a board-imposed cap on the amount of general education revenue that went to athletics.
+This cut was seen as likely to result in a net reduction of two varsity sports.
+Staben took a more holistic view of athletic department accounting than the board, arguing that when the tuition paid by non-scholarship athletes and those on partial scholarships was taken into account, the affected sports actually turned a net profit for the university.
+He prepared a 22-slide presentation asserting that dropping those sports would lead to a net loss in university revenue, and that adding more sports could actually increase overall revenue.
+The board would not allow him to present his case.
+In the Sportico story, Staben noted that by 2020, the athletic department was $1.5 million over the board's cap, up from the $1 million in 2018.

 After Staben stepped down as university president, he returned to classroom instruction as a professor of biology.
 Staben was succeeded as president by C. Scott Green, an alumnus of the University of Idaho and businessman.